Read more about

 By far, the most populated city in Nicaragua is Managua, the capital.
 It has a population size of 1,028,808 within city limits and 1,337,709 in the entire metropolitan area.
 This population also makes Managua the third most populated city in Central America.
 Archaeological evidence suggests that this area, located along the southwestern shore of Lake Managua, has been inhabited for thousands of years.
 Prior to the European colonial era, Managua was a small fishing town.
 It was officially founded in 1819.
 Managua became the capital in 1857 after the country had been independent for around 30 years.
 Development here has been set back on several occasions due to floods, earthquakes, and fires.
 Today, Managua is the economic center of Nicaragua and is home to several factories and multinational companies.
 Its leading industries include construction, pharmaceuticals, textiles, beer, cotton, coffee, and beef.

-The second largest city, in terms of population, is León.
+The second-largest city in Nicaragua is León.
 Approximately 201,100 residents make their homes here.
 It is located around 56 miles northwest of Managua, by the banks of the Chiquito River.
 During the colonial era, León was the capital of Nicaragua.
 Originally, this city was founded some miles east of its current location, but an earthquake destroyed that city in 1610, and the capital was relocated.
 Its ruins were uncovered in 1960 and became a World Heritage Site in 2000.
-Today, this city is known for its architecture, particularly the large number of unique churches.
+Today, this city is known for its architecture, particularly a large number of unique churches.

 Masaya is the third most populated city in Nicaragua with a population size of 166,588.
 It is located approximately 19 miles south of Managua and is the capital of the Masaya Department.
 It is known as the location from which Nicaraguan guerrilla fighters attacked American sailors and marines during the US occupation of 1912 (also referred to as the Banana Wars).
 Today, Masaya plays an important role in the transport of agricultural goods from the department.
 Additionally, this city is home to several industrial centers, which are principally focused on clothing and footwear.
 Neighborhoods surrounding the city are famous for their production of hammocks and hardwood and wicker furniture.